RetroDECK/ES-DE/TRANSLATIONS.md

 Note that all .po files are named after the locale.
 This is always in the form of _language code_ plus _country code_.
 For example _sv_SE.po_ where _sv_ is the language code for Swedish and _SE_ is the country code for Sweden.
 There are often country-specific variations.
 For example there's also an sv_FI locale for Swedish (Finland).
 If you want to add translations for a specific locale such as German (Austria) or English (United Kingdom) then this is therefore possible.

 When using ES-DE the specific locale you have configured in your operating systems will be searched for and applied, and if this does not exist then the default locale for your language will be selected such as falling back to sv_SE if you have sv_FI set as your language.
-If there is no support at all for your language then a fallback will take place to the default application language _English (American)_.
+If there is no support at all for your language then a fallback will take place to the default application language _English (United States)_.

 You can test your translations quite easily as explained later in this document, and when you want to have your updates added to the ES-DE repository you can share the updated .po file in the Discord server.